The Knox Story ….continuing the classical tradition

 It all starts with families.

-Mr. McReynolds’ wife, Heather, began exploring education options available here in the Rogue Valley nine years ago when her oldest son was only one year old.
+Knox founders, Mr. McReynolds’ and his wife, Heather, began exploring education options available here in the Rogue Valley eleven years ago when her oldest son was only one year old.
 At the time, she couldn’t really put in words what she wanted but when she happened upon the website of a nearby classical Christian school in Roseburg, Geneva Academy, she and her husband, Ben, experienced a quick and massive redirection in life.
 The vibrantly traditionalist and academically deep vision that steered this Christian school was unlike any they had ever seen.
 They were immediately aware that they had found something far more important than just an education option; they had stumbled upon a reason for hope in our time.

 Over the course of a few months and with the addition of a few friends and families, they had decided that they were going to start a school and they quickly received their first donation to begin the process of incorporating as a non-profit organization.